Battle of Basra (2008): 30 March

 The New York Times reported that as of 30 March, Shiite militiamen still controlled large parts of Basra and were continuing to stage raids on Iraqi government forces.

 USA Today reported that after the Mahdi Army requested a ceasefire, a negotiating team was sent by the Iraqi Government to Iran where an agreement for ceasefire was negotiated.

 McClatchy Newspapers reports that the Iraqi Central Government sent representatives of five Iraqi political parties to Qom, Iran to negotiate with Moqtada al-Sadr and Brig.
-Gen. Qassem Suleimani, the Commander of Iran's Quds Force.
+Gen. Qasem Soleimani, the Commander of Iran's Quds Force.

 "Ali al Adeeb, a member of Prime Minister Nouri al Maliki's Dawa party, and Hadi al Ameri, the head of the Badr Organization, the military wing of the Islamic Supreme Council of Iraq, had two aims, lawmakers said: to ask Sadr to stand down his militia and to ask Iranian officials to stop supplying weapons to Shiite militants in Iraq."

 General Suleimani was instrumental in the negotiations that put Maliki in power.
 Suleimani traveled into the Baghdad Green Zone to negotiate with the relevant parties.
 The IRGC has been a player in Iraqi politics for some time.